 Like me, most people don’t make these choices consciously; we like what we like.
 We’re also not generally thinking, “Liking this kind of music makes me seem like this kind of person, so I’d better start liking something else.”
 It’s a passive choice.

-But passive or not, in many cases these choices don’t stop at what we like, they lead to a denunciation of anything outside of what we deem to be the choicest options.
+But passive or not, often these choices don’t stop at what we like, they lead to a denunciation of anything outside of what we deem to be the best options.
 If you don’t like microbrews, you’re drinking swill.
 If you don’t like indie rock, you’re not a music connoisseur, like me.
 You lack good taste.

 What’s worse, establishing yourself as the kind of person who doesn’t like country music is like establishing yourself as the kind of person who doesn’t like the color magenta.
 It’s not something that will generally impact your day-to-day life, but why set yourself up to be irritated whenever it’s around?
-Far better to determine your thoughts on each magenta-colored object — and country song — on a case-by-case basis.
+Far better to determine your thoughts on each magenta-colored object, and each country song, on a case-by-case basis.

-But how to avoid creating such walls around ourselves and our potential to experience and enjoy new things, especially when doing so is baked in to most of our personalities?
+But how to avoid creating such walls around our capacity to experience and enjoy new things, especially when doing so is baked in to most of our personalities?

 One solution that I’ve found works pretty well is to focus on appreciation rather than disassociation.

 This change in approach has made all the difference for me.
-I didn’t immediately discount an entire genre of music as ‘bad,’ which would have ensured that I’d never give it a fair shot at appealing to me on a level playing field with everything else.
-By appreciating what pop music was and wasn’t trying to be, I was able to hear it in a new context, and apply to it different standards.
+I didn’t immediately discount an entire genre of music as ‘bad,’ which would have ensured that I’d never give it a fair shot.
+By appreciating what pop music was and wasn’t trying to be, I was able to hear it in a new context, and thereby apply to it different standards.

 Will this work for everything and everyone?
-I’m sure it won’t.
-And it shouldn’t be taken as an excuse to have no standards, because ideally you do develop preferences and refine your palette for all kinds of input as time goes on.
+Probably not.
+And it shouldn’t be taken as an excuse to have no standards, because ideally you do develop preferences and refine your palate over time.

-But giving yourself permission to appreciate as many different things as possible — be they foods or music genres or art movements or whatever — is like giving yourself permission to appreciate as many different colors as possible.
+But giving yourself permission to appreciate as many different things as possible, be they foods or music genres or art movements, is like giving yourself permission to appreciate as many different colors as possible.
 It opens up a much larger world to explore and experience, and being able to roam free is very much preferable to fencing yourself in and closing the gates.